hcts-hra/heidenc/content/bibliography.md

 Accessibility: There is some fulltext digital access to Chambers' Information for the people.
 Volumes 1and 2 of the 1848 and of the 1884 edition are in the Heidelberg Database.
 The 1835 edition, the two volume 1842 edition, have been digitized in the Gale Virtual Reference Library and are accessible for those with access to this database.

-The Japanese translation appeared in selected items sponsored by the Mombusho文部省, 1875-1885.
+The Japanese translation appeared in selected items sponsored by the Mombusho 文部省, 1875-1885.
 Many local reprints.
 Not all of the individual titles have been included into this bibliography.
 Japanese.

 ### 1875